tkleykamp/DataOps/howto/data_quality.md

 * Are data being moved from an operational database to a reporting database?
   * Is that process operating correctly?
   * Did or does the process complete?
-* Are datasets being merged, linked, oe integrated?
+* Are datasets being merged, linked, or integrated?
   * Are they properly related?
 Are you able to reconcile data about the same person or thing?
   * Are there duplicate records when there should unique records?